Generic selectors

 London Stadium – West Ham United

-Many club supporters have since criticised the move, stating that the new ground has failed to replicate the intense, intimidating atmosphere often conjured up at the Boleyn Ground.
+Many supporters have criticised the move, stating that the new ground has failed to replicate the intense, intimidating atmosphere often conjured up at the Boleyn Ground.

-Nine years later, and these valid sentiments remain.
-Away fans also despise the stadium as the away end is designed in such a way that it makes you feel like you are miles away from the action.
+Almost 10 years on, these sentiments remain valid.
+Visiting fans also despise the stadium as the away end is designed in such a way that it makes you feel like you are miles away from the action.

 Stamford Bridge – Chelsea

-Chelsea is one of the most successful clubs in England, but their ground, Stamford Bridge, is not one of the largest around.
-It is not large even in London.
-The capacity of Stamford Bridge is just over 40,000, but there are extensive plans to redevelop the ground to hold 60,000 spectators.
+Chelsea is one of the most successful clubs in England, but their ground, Stamford Bridge, is comparatively small.
+The capacity of Stamford Bridge is just over 40,000, and there has long been a desire to redevelop the ground to hold 60,000 spectators.

 Stamford Bridge, one of London's oldest grounds, has a rich history.
 It was built in 1877 and is located near Hammersmith and Kensington.